LawTam/AirPollutionSimulation/README.md

 ### Fix 1 (Lawrence)
 1. Converted the scene to HDRP, which requires:

 a. updating all materials to hdrp materials via Edit > Render Pipeline

 b. reassigning all objects their respective materials

 c. adding 'Sky and Fog Volume' GameObject to scenes, to enable HDRP game world lighting

+d. removed the Day/Night controller and Skybox Script from the MasterController due to reasoning in problem #1.

 ---
 Problems:

-2. Skyboxes do not "really" exist in HDRP, so we need to update the sky and fog volume to handle changes in lighting values for the day/night toggle.
+1. Skyboxes do not "really" exist in HDRP, so we need to update the sky and fog volume to handle changes in lighting values for the day/night toggle.